Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 Optimizers
 ^^^^^^^^^^

-In some case it might be desired to fix the optimizer and/or learning scheduler scheduler instead of allowing multiple.
+In some cases, fixing the optimizer and/or learning scheduler might be desired instead of allowing multiple.
-For this you can manually add the arguments for specific classes by subclassing the CLI.
+For this, you can manually add the arguments for specific classes by subclassing the CLI.
 The following code snippet shows how to implement it:

 .. testcode::